geoffreylitt/convivial-paper/all.md

 * using alternate UI widgets to enter data into a page: eg using a personal datepicker widget with private calendar data, to enter the right dates for taking a flight

 The overall goal is to provide generic tools that fit well with the table paradigm and enable many specific useful changes.
 But it's important to note that Wildcard doesn't aim to provide maximum coverage all the possible ways someone might want to modify a web page.
 Rather, it aims to provide a useful, simple subset of modifications, and to provide consistent affordances so that users confidently understand which modifications they can make.

-### The big picture

-Eventually web apps might provide the structured data table themselves.
-In the meantime, we need some sort of adapter to make this system work with existing sites.

-Wildcard provides a system for creating a wrapper on top of existing websites.
-This wrapper defines how structured data can be extracted out of the page, and also how manipulating the table should modify the page.

-The most basic way of building these wrappers is for skilled programmers to manually build and maintain them for popular sites.
-This approach beats the status quo because many people, including end users, can benefit from the generic wrapper and use it in many ways.
-This is different from the current world where programmers build use-case-specific browser extensions, and each extension has to implement its own interactions with the low-level DOM of a page.
-There's also a greater incentive for many people to collectively maintain a wrapper if it's shared.

-A more advanced way would be to make these wrappers partially or totally automated, and enable end users to create them.
-This future work could leverage existing research on wrapper induction but isn't the focus of the current work.

-Again, ultimately we hope that first-party sites would find it beneficial and straightforward to provide a structured data view themselves.
-Wildcard doesn't require sites to expose some complex Semantic Web schema; it merely asks for a simple structured data view.

 # Demo: Booking a trip with Wildcard